BestTimesToVisit.com Logo

 Rental Car (with caution)

-While a rental car offers flexibility for exploring the wider Basilicata region, it's largely impractical and often impossible for navigating *within* Matera, especially the Sassi.
+While a rental car offers flexibility for exploring the wider Basilicata region, it's generally not recommended for navigating Matera itself due to limited parking and ZTL (Limited Traffic Zones) within the historic center.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.